Killorglin: Puck Fair

 Killorglin is known for the annual Puck Fair festival, which traditionally starts with the crowning of a "king" goat.
 There is a large bronze King Puck statue on the edge of town close to the bridge.
 This statue was commissioned by the Killorglin Millennium Committee and designed by Valentia Island Sculptor Alan Ryan Hall.
 The King Puck Statue and Puck Garden was completed in 2001 and officially unveiled by Killorglin Lord Mayor Paudie Cronin and the Killorglin Millennium Committee.

 In 2011, The Puck Poet plaques were added to the Puck Garden to recall some of the writers and poets who have written about Killorglin.
 These include Edso Crowley, Sigerson Clifford, Peter Joy and Johnny Patterson.

 Film

 The father of Academy Award-winning actor Ed Begley (1901–1970) was born in Laharn, Killorglin.

-The Academy Award for Best Live Action Short Film-nominated short film The Shoe, directed by Dublin filmmaker Nick Kelly, was shot on Killorglin's Iron Bridge.
 The Academy Award for Best Animated Short Film-nominated stop-motion film Head Over Heels (2012) was produced by Cromane filmmaker Fodhla Cronin O'Reilly.
 Cronin O'Reilly attended secondary school in Killorglin.

-As of 2015, Áine Moriarty from Killorglin is head of IFTA (Irish Film and Television Awards).
+As of 2015, Áine Moriarty from Killorglin was head of the Irish Film & Television Academy (IFTA).
 Killorglin actor Muiris Crowley starred in the film Pilgrim Hill (2013).
-Directed by fellow Kerryman Gerard Barrett.
+It was directed by fellow Kerryman Gerard Barrett.